jharwell/cosm/docs/config/swarm-manager.rst

    * - ``block_acq_explore_locs2D``

-     - 2D spatial distribution of where robots exploring for blocks.
+     - Metrics capturing the 2D spatial distribution of where robots explore for blocks.

      - create,truncate